Rachel Carson: Centennial events

 The centennial of Carson's birth occurred in 2007.
-On Earth Day (April 22), Courage for the Earth: Writers, Scientists, and Activists Celebrate the Life and Writing of Rachel Carson was released as "a centennial appreciation of Rachel Carson's brave life and transformative writing."
-It contained thirteen essays by environmental writers and scientists.
+On Earth Day (April 22), Courage for the Earth: Writers, Scientists, and Activists Celebrate the Life and Writing of Rachel Carson released as "a centennial appreciation of Rachel Carson's brave life and transformative writing."
+It included 13 essays by environmental writers and scientists.

 Democratic Senator Benjamin L. Cardin of Maryland had intended to submit a resolution celebrating Carson for her "legacy of scientific rigor coupled with poetic sensibility" on the 100th anniversary of her birth.
 The resolution was blocked by Republican Senator Tom Coburn of Oklahoma.

-The Rachel Carson Homestead Association held a May 27 birthday party and sustainable feast at her birthplace and home in Springdale, Pennsylvania, and the first Rachel Carson Legacy Conference in Pittsburgh with E. O. Wilson as keynote speaker.
+On May 27, 2007, the Rachel Carson Homestead Association held a birthday party and sustainable feast at her birthplace and home in Springdale, Pennsylvania, and the first Rachel Carson Legacy Conference in Pittsburgh with E. O. Wilson as keynote speaker.
 Both Rachel's Sustainable Feast and the conference continue as annual events.

-Also in 2007 American author Ginger Wadsworth wrote a biography of Carson.
+Also in 2007, American author Ginger Wadsworth wrote a biography of Carson.